damianhakert/damianhakert.github.io/source/posts/2017-01-04-gitlab-monitoring-vision.html.md

 author_twitter: MarkPundsack
 categories:
 image_title:
-description: "First draft of our vision for monitoring within GitLab"
+description: "Our vision for monitoring within GitLab, using Prometheus"
 ---

 A little while ago, we presented a first draft of our vision for monitoring within GitLab.
 We [value transparency](https://about.gitlab.com/handbook/#values) so see below for the embedded video, link to slides, and transcript of the presentation.
 Please do give us your feedback on any of the linked issues!